JB-Ginguene/weather-app/README.md

 Hello !

 Here is my first Vue.js project, a small weather app using openweathermap API to know what's the weather like on the other of the planet.
-Soory the app is in french :-)
+Sorry the app is in french :-)

 ## Project setup